dchen236/Alzheimer_Disease_Detection/README.md

 ### Experiments and Result

 The results can be viewed from [report_performance.ipynb](https://github.com/dchen236/Alzheimer_Disease_Detection/blob/master/report_performance.ipynb) as well.

-We have trained 9 models including: resnet18, resnet34, resnet50, resnet101, resnet152, squeezenet, VGG, alexNet and densenet
+- We have trained 9 models including: resnet18, resnet34, resnet50, resnet101, resnet152, squeezenet, VGG, alexNet and densenet
+- We use 10% of training set for validation (stratified on 4 classes, important to do so as the dataset has imbalance problem)

 #### training
 During training: most of the classes were able to achieve 99% validation accuracy except for squeezenet (around 56%)